 Your employer initiates a residence permit application for you on the Migration Agency website.

-You can also apply at the Embassy of Sweden in Moscow, or send you application by post to the Embassy of Sweden in Moscow.
-Please notice that you shouldn’t send originals of your documents and money by post.
-Also be aware that applications made on-line usually have a shorter processing period.
+You can also apply at the Embassy of Sweden in Moscow.
+Also be aware that on-line applications usually have a shorter processing period.

 The Embassy does not provide such a service.